 We receive no government funding and rely entirely upon voluntary donations, your support will help to keep hope alive for these young patients and their families.

-Curly’s have very kindly donated free entries, which is just amazing – you can claim a FREE PLACE and running vest with a pledge to raise £75 or more for the Children’s Air Ambulance.
-To reserve your place please emailsharon.evans@theairambulanceservice.org.uk or telephone 03003 045 999
+Curly’s have very kindly donated free entries, which is just amazing – you can claim a FREE PLACE and running vest with a pledge to raise £75 or more for the National Children’s Air Ambulance.
+To reserve your place please e-mail Sharon.evans@chidlrensairambulance.org.uk or telephone 03003 045 999

 You can make a donation or fundraise online here